 West North East South

-Р Р Р 1NT
+Ρ Р Р 1NT

 Р 2NT Р 3NT

 Р Р Р

-Lead: ♠ 4
+Lead: 🛧 4

-After the other three players Pass we open 1NT in fourth seat with 13 points and a 5·3·3·2 shape.
-Partner, holding 11 points and a decent five-card Diamond suit, raises us to 2NT.
+After the other three players Pass we open 1NT in fourth seat with 17 points and a $5 \cdot 3 \cdot 3 \cdot 2$ shape.
+Partner, holding 9 points and a decent five-card Diamond suit, raises us to 2NT.
+Some adventurous players might raise directly to 3NT with that collection, arguing that the five-card suit compensates for a missing point.
+It is close.

-Well, with 14 points we simply have to take a shot at game after the invitational raise.
+Well, with 17 points we simply have to take a shot at game after the invitational raise.

-West leads the ♠4 and we must pause to take stock and study the dummy.
+West leads the $\pm 4$ and we must pause to take stock and study the dummy.